Shaping the water’s edge

 Water is a life source.
 Notice the native plants and animals around this pond.
 Can you hear their sounds?

 This area was once part of the large system of freshwater lakes across Perth.
 The Cultural Centre and train station formed part of the shore of Lake Kingsford.
+This lake and others in this location were part of an area known by Noongar people as Gooloogoolup.
+It was given the name Kingsford after colonisation.

-Water sources and wetlands sustained Noongar Whadjuk people for generations:
+Water sources and wetlands sustained Noongar Whadjuk people for generations.

 The freshwater lakes are also connected to the Waugul who travelled all around the South West creating the land and the waterways.
 Elder May McGuire describes the presence of the Waugul’s in the river, “Old fella is there he lives there” (May McGuire 2020).